Incredibly horny, for lack of birthday sex, I lie on my bed, alone..

 “I breathe your collarbone.”
 He types.

-How does he know that I love collarbones?
+How does he know that I have collarbones?

 “I breathe your collarbone and your neck sweats and I put lips to sweat.”